Moisie River: Name

+The origin of the name are unknown, but researchers have speculated that the river might have been named after an explorer or a settler since Moisy is a rather common surname in France.
+That is largely contested since there seems to be no proof of anyone with that name in the archives.
+Another popular theory is that it come from the Old French word moise or moyse, meaning "wet river bank."

 The Mishta-shipiunnu ("Innu from the Moisie River") call it Mishta-shipu ("Great River"; mishau - ″big, great″ and shipu - ″river").

-As they have done for thousands of years, they continue to use the river to reach their northern hunting and fishing grounds.
+Like for thousands of years, they continue to use the river to reach their northern hunting and fishing grounds.
 Large parts of the river were also protected by private fishing clubs.

 There were recent attempts to develop hydroelectric projects on the Moisie.
-However, in 2003, the Quebec government protected a large part of the river's watershed as an aquatic reserve.
-This prevents activities such as logging, mining and power projects, but permits traditional uses such as hunting and fly-fishing.
+However, in 2003, the Quebec government protected a large part of the river's watershed as an aquatic reserve and has prevented activities such as logging, mining, and power projects, but has permitted traditional uses such as hunting and fly-fishing.

 Environment

 A map of the Ecological regions of Quebec shows the river's tributary, the Rivière aux Pékans, rising to the northwest of Fermont just west of the Spruce/lichen domain of the boreal zone, and flowing south through the eastern spruce/moss domain.

-The last section of the Moisie River flows through the Fir/white birch domain of the boreal zone.
+The last section of the Moisie River flows through the fir/white birch domain of the boreal zone.

-This river is the most important spawning ground for the Atlantic Salmon in eastern North America.
+The river is the most important spawning ground for the Atlantic salmon in eastern North America.